Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Maret 2026 00.32.03 UTC
+- WIB: Minggu, 8 Maret 2026 01.47.59 UTC
-- WITA: Minggu, 8 Maret 2026 01.32.03 UTC
+- WITA: Minggu, 8 Maret 2026 02.47.59 UTC
-- WIT: Minggu, 8 Maret 2026 02.32.03 UTC
+- WIT: Minggu, 8 Maret 2026 03.47.59 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"

-Kategori: funny
+Kategori: friendship